Squadrick/squadrick.github.io/menu/about.md

 I enjoy reading high fantasy and sci-fi books.
 I'm currently reading Steven Erikson's *Malazan Book of the Fallen*. ~~I used to be an avid gamer until I bricked my PC, so now I'm playing DnD.~~ I got a [new PC](https://squadrick.dev/journal/new-pc.html), and I'm back to gaming with my friends; I'm still playing DnD though.

 This is a blog about coding and computers.
 I'll be writing about my solutions to unique problems I face.
 I generally try to avoid writing an article if something similar exists.
-I also post randomly thoughts and updates on my feed.
+I also post random thoughts and updates on my feed.

 If you're looking to hire me, here's my (slightly outdated) [résumé](https://squadrick.github.io/Resume.pdf).